KatherineMichel/agile-sprint-playbook/combination-_user_testing.md

 * Debrief with team after each session and capture key positive findings and usability issues on the issue tracking spreadsheet
 * Debrief with observers
 * Post all videos to predetermined location
-Data analysis
-* Work with team to determine final list of positive findings, usability issues
-* Work with team to develop recommendations for improvement
-* Choose video clips that illustrate your main findings
-* Prepare summary of findings and recommendations; include video clips
-* Present and distribute summary of findings and recommendations
-* Send thank you notes

 Scenarios, Use Cases
 * [Scenarios](http://www.usability.gov/how-to-and-tools/methods/scenarios.html)
 * [Use Cases](http://www.usability.gov/how-to-and-tools/methods/use-cases.html)